Kids Coding Languages

 Text-Based Computer Programming Languages

-Children in the 11+ age range are likely ready to start with a text-based coding language.
+Children that are in the 11+ age range are likely ready to start with a text-based coding language.
 Compared to block-based coding, text-based languages require that kids be more comfortable with a keyboard and have a better understanding of logical thinking and high-level arithmetic concepts.

 For kids that are ready for them, text-based languages offer the ability to tackle a wider range of projects and gain a deeper understanding of computer science concepts.
 Text-based coding languages are also a natural next step for students already versed in block-based coding.